cespare/reflex/README.md

 also build SCSS and Coffeescript when those change as well.
 Instead of running multiple reflex instances, which is cumbersome (and inefficient), you can give reflex a configuration file.

+If a configuration file is not specified, and a file named `reflex.conf` exists in the current directory, reflex automatically picks that file as the default configuration file.

 The configuration file syntax is simple: each line is a command, and each command is composed of flags and arguments -- just like calling reflex but